Play a vital role in caring

 With over 500 animals at the centre at any one time, you will be volunteering up close with a huge variety of species.
 These can include gibbons, macaques, lorises, langurs, bears, wild cats, various civet species, reptiles, otters and birds.
-At times the centre can also be caring for other exotic wildlife, including tigers and crocodiles.
+At times, the centre can also be caring for other exotic wildlife including tigers and crocodiles.
 All of these animals have been rescued from poor living conditions, saved from the illegal wildlife trade, the pet industry, the tourist / entertainment industry or directly from the wild - due to road traffic accidents, dog attacks or other accidents caused by humans.

 The local team are always purchasing additional plots of land around the centre to provide even more space for all of the animals and to ensure they have the capacity to rescue and help rehabilitate more wildlife.
 The wildlife rescue centre is also home to the elephant refuge centre (that you can also volunteer on) that provides protection and care to over 20 elephants.

 The programme also aims to protect the last few remaining wild animals in Thailand from habitat destruction.
-They hope to achieve this through education and raising awareness, not only with the locals but also with the masses of tourists that travel to Thailand each and every year.
+They hope to achieve this through education and raising awareness, not only with the locals, but also with the masses of tourists that travel to Thailand each and every year.

-The centre is always actively developing programmes to rescue, rehabilitate and release captive animals with the hope of restoring Thailand’s wild animal populations and habitats back to the thriving ecosystems they once was - and they need your help!
+The centre is always actively developing programmes to rescue, rehabilitate and release captive animals with the hope of restoring Thailand’s wild animal populations and habitats back to the thriving ecosystems they once were - and they need your help!